giuliachiola/super-notes/src/docs/performance/performance.md

 # Performance

+## Browser Storage

+**Local Storage**: data persists until you decide to remove it.
+**Session Storage**: data only persists during your session.
+Every time you create a new session, the session storage will be wiped out.

 <span style="display: inline-block; background: #FCFFA6; padding: 4px 16px; border-radius: 4px; color: #484848"> ⚠️ Page not updated recently</span>

 #### Cache control